fan-aaron-zhang/cvegan/README.md

 All other arguments are optional.

 Notes:<ul>
-<li>the evaluation code assumes 10 bit YUV from the decoder for both 10 bit and 8 bit input sequences.
+<li>the evaluation code assumes 10 bit YUV420 from the decoder for both 10 bit and 8 bit input sequences.
 There are arguments to the frame reading / writing methods for overriding the automatic (filename based) bit rate and code normalising the 8 bit hr files to 10 bit values.</li>
 </ul>

 ### Training